-Review the latest UC Software Release Notes on the Polycom UC Software Support Center for known problems and possible workarounds.
+Review the latest UC Software Release Notes for known problems and possible workarounds.
 If a problem is not listed in this chapter or in the latest Release Notes, contact your Certified Polycom Reseller for support.

 Understanding Error Message Types

 Several types of errors can occur while the phone is booting.
 If an error occurs, the phone will inform you by displaying an error message.
 Errors can affect how the phone boots up.
 If the error is fatal, the phone will not be able to boot until the error is resolved.
 If the error is recoverable, the phone will continue to boot but the phone's configuration may change.